 The EAU is a joint initiative of the Dutch Ministry of Infrastructure and Water Management (I&W) and the Ministry of Foreign Affairs.
 I&W is internationally renowned for its expertise on environmental safety.
 The Ministry of Foreign Affairs specialises in emergency aid and its humanitarian aid funds can be called on to provide assistance or specific expertise anywhere in the world.
 The close partnership between the two ministries has now acquired a national and international profile through the EAU.

 The two ministries entered into a partnership in response to international demand for specific environmental expertise in the wake of disasters.
 The Ministry of Foreign Affairs was a co-initiator of this project because of the role it plays in deciding whether to commit Dutch resources and expertise in countries hit by disasters.
 The decision of whether to deploy the EAU rests with the two ministries jointly.
-The National Institute of Public Health and the Environment (RIVM) is responsible for managing and using the EAU.
+The National Institute for Public Health and the Environment (RIVM) is responsible for managing and deploying the EAU.

 The EAU is not self-sufficient as it depends on external partners for sleeping accommodations, food, electricity, etc. Within the European Civil Protection framework, the EAU is therefore classified as an “other response capacity” instead of a self-relying “module”.
 More information about European Disaster Risk Management is available on the EU website.

 How to request for assistance?